Gourlish/Musiclyse/README.md

 2: Clone the provided files onto your machine for the latest version, or alternatively download a version from the Releases section.

+3: [Install the Musiclyse Wikipedia Database via this link](https://github.com/Gourlish/Musiclyse-Wikipedia-Database/releases/tag/v0.2) (it will run without it, but it's likely to give far better context about artists if you install it).

 3: Install required system level dependencies (if you don't already have Homebrew installed you'll need it too)

 ```